isabella232/community-53/content-format-templates/technical_articles_guide.md

 ## Goals

-1. Content format templates
-    - Technical articles Guide
+- Technical Articles Guide

 ## Structure

-### Technical articles template
+### Technical articles guide

-webiny articles have a consistent structure of the following sections:
+Webiny articles have a consistent structure of the following sections:

 - Title
 - Introduction